What Is Accidental Death and Dismemberment Insurance?

 - Diabetes

-AD&D would only provide benefits for item #4 on this list—accidents.
+AD&D would only provide benefits for item #3 on this list.
 Your family would receive nothing if you died from any of the other leading causes of death.
+Many life insurance myths stem from misunderstanding this distinction.

 Your Family Needs Protection Regardless of How You Die

-When you die, your family faces the same financial challenges regardless of whether your death was accidental or from illness:
+When you die, your family faces the same financial challenges regardless of whether the death was accidental or from illness:

 - Mortgage payments or rent